 But the sadomasochism is just beginning.
 As Flash is being bullwhipped on a revolving LP with sharp spikes in the floor, Dale coos, “I love you, Flash, but we’ve only got fourteen hours to save the earth! ”

 Somehow Flash survives swamp creatures, quicksand, zap guns, X-ray rifles, flying soldiers from The Wizard of Oz, and other unspeakable tortures to rally several “princes of Mongo” – including the Robin Hood-like Barin (Timothy Dalton, pictured below) – for a revolution against Ming’s oppressive rule and save the day in his jet-propelled dune buggy while the audience moans with disbelief.

-Hopeless as they are, in and out of their clothes, they haven’t been helped much by the tacky sets, fake rear-screen projection or amateurish chromakey visuals that give them blue lines around their heads like old Godzilla movies.
+Hopeless as they are, in and out of their clothes, they weren’t helped much by the tacky sets, fake rear-screen projection or amateurish chromakey visuals that gave them blue lines around their heads like old Godzilla movies.

 Dr Hans Zarkov

 Max von Sydow